StealthWatch System 6.5 – User-Defined Threat Criteria

 Situational awareness can play a major role in uniquely identifying threats or suspicious activity inside your environment.
-The Lancope StealthWatch System version 6.5 introduces a new feature referred to as User-defined Threat Criteria, which is the ability for the security operator to create custom events for their environment to generate Indicators of Compromise.
+The Lancope StealthWatch System version 6.5 introduces a new feature referred to as User Defined Threat Criteria (UDTC) which is the ability for the security operator to create custom events for their environment to generate indicators of compromise.

-Being able to generate an alarm on the occurrence of a flow condition is nothing new to the StealthWatch System – previously there was the ability to create a Host Lock Violation which would alarm on the occurrence of a flow condition based on the source IP address or host group, the destination IP address or host group and a service or application.
-Without depreciating the old Host Locking functionality, the new User-defined Threat Criteria feature allows security events to be generated on a more complete set of flow conditions including username, devices, directionality and connection details such as total bytes and total packets.
+Being able to generate an alarm on the occurrence of a flow condition is nothing new to the StealthWatch System – previously there was the ability to create a Host Lock Violation which would alarm on a the occurrence of a flow condition based on the source IP address or host group, the destination IP address or host group and a service or application.
+Without depreciating the old Host Locking functionality the new UDTC feature allows security events to be generated on a more complete set of flow conditions including username, devices, directionality and connection details such as total bytes and total packets.

 This new functionality really allows the security operator to strategically apply their situational awareness into their organization and define very granular alarms for both known bad conditions and policy violations.
-This essentially allows the security operator to create Indicators of Compromise that are specific to their operating environment.
+Essentially allowing the security operator to create Indicators of Compromise that are specific to their operating environment.

-For example, suppose that you have determined that it is normal (and permissible) for flows that are less than 5 megabytes in size to exist between your inside network and the Russian Federation during normal business hours – perhaps it is common for employees to browse Russian news sites.
+For example, suppose that you have determined that it is normal (and permissible) for flows to exist between your inside network and the Russian Federation during normal business hours and less than 5 megabytes in size – perhaps it is common for employees to browse Russian news sites.
 However, you do have a concern about illegal or suspicious activity involving the Russian Federation outside of normal business hours and in excess of 5 megabytes, so you create the below security event.

-The next day you notice that there are active policy violation alarms appearing on the StealthWatch Operational Network & Security Intelligence (ONSI) dashboard and you click through to find the list of policy violation alarms.
+The next day you notice that there are active policy violation alarms appearing on the Operational Network Security Intelligence Dashboard and you click through to find the list of policy violation alarms.
 Selecting a host in the User Desktop Host Group (10.201.3.5) you see that this particular host has an Active Alarm for Suspicious Communication with Russia.